 On March 12, 2020, the World Health Organization declared COVID-19 to be a pandemic.
 In an effort to contain and mitigate the spread of the COVID-19 pandemic, the United States, many countries in Europe, as well as Canada and China, have imposed unprecedented restrictions on travel, and there have been business closures and a substantial reduction in economic activity in countries that have had significant outbreaks of COVID-19.
-As a provider of devices and services to the health care industry, our operations have been materially affected.
-Significant uncertainty remains as to the continuing impact of the COVID-19 pandemic on our operations and on the global economy as a whole.
+As a provider of devices and services to the health care industry, the Company's operations have been materially affected.
+Significant uncertainty remains as to the continuing impact of the COVID-19 pandemic on the Company's operations and on the global economy as a whole.
 It is currently not possible to predict how long the pandemic will last or the time that it will take for economic activity to return to prior levels.
 The COVID-19 pandemic has resulted in significant financial market volatility and uncertainty.
-A worsening level of market disruption and volatility seen in the recent past will have an adverse effect on our ability to access capital, on our business, results of operations and financial condition, and on the market price of our common stock.
-Our results for the quarter ending March 31, 2021 reflect a negative impact from the COVID-19 pandemic, due to some healthcare facilities' additional focus on COVID-19.
-Although we do not provide guidance to investors relating to our results of operations, our results for the quarter ending June 30, 2021, and possibly future quarters, could reflect a continued negative impact from the COVID-19 pandemic for similar reasons.
+A worsening level of market disruption and volatility seen in the recent past will have an adverse effect on the Company's ability to access capital, on the Company's business, results of operations and financial condition, and on the market price of the Company's common stock.
+The Company's results for the quarter ending September 30, 2021, as well as our results for all prior quarters beginning with Q1 2020, reflect a negative impact from the COVID-19 pandemic, due to some healthcare facilities' additional focus on COVID-19 and from the effect on our customers and potential customers of supply chain issues relating thereto.
+Although the Company does not provide guidance to investors relating to the Company's results of operations, the Company's results for the quarter ending December 31, 2021, and possibly future quarters, could reflect a continued negative impact from the COVID-19 pandemic for similar reasons.

 During the first quarter of fiscal 2020, the Company entered into an equity distribution agreement with JMP Securities to provide for an atthe-market offering program to provide additional potential liquidity through the sale of common stock having a value of up to \$25.0 million (the "ATM Facility").
-On December 17, 2020 the company sold 470,704 shares of common stock under the ATM Facility for gross proceeds of approximately \$6.6 million and net proceeds of approximately \$6.1 million.
+On December 17, 2020 the Company sold 470,704 shares of common stock under the ATM Facility for gross proceeds of approximately \$6.6 million and net proceeds of approximately \$6.1 million.
 On March 2, 2021, the Company terminated the ATM Facility.
 Also on March 2, 2021, the Company entered into an underwriting agreement with Guggenheim Securities, LLC, as representative of the several underwriters thereto, in connection with an underwritten public offering of 1,393,738 shares of the Company's common stock at an offering price of \$18.00 per share.
-The Offering closed on March 5, 2021 for gross proceeds of approximately \$25.1 million and net proceeds of approximately \$23.2 million to the Company.
-The Company believes that its current liquidity and capital resources are sufficient to sustain operations through at least the next 12 months, primarily due to cash on hand of \$46.9 million at March 31, 2021 and anticipated revenue and cash collections.
-However, the resurgence of the COVID-19 pandemic could affect our liquidity.
+The offering closed on March 5, 2021 for gross proceeds of approximately \$25.1 million and net proceeds of approximately \$23.2 million to the Company.
+The Company believes that its current liquidity and capital resources are sufficient to sustain operations through at least the next 12 months, primarily due to cash on hand of \$35.8 million at September 30, 2021 and anticipated revenue and cash collections.
+However, the resurgence of the COVID-19 pandemic could affect the Company's liquidity.